richardhenyash/artofnht/TESTING.md

 The following issue was detected during browser compatibility testing:
 * The horizontal block divider styling did not display as intended in [Microsoft Internet Explorer 11](https://support.microsoft.com/en-us/topic/internet-explorer-downloads-d49e1f0d-571c-9a7b-d97e-be248806ca70#ID0EBBD=Windows_10) and [Microsoft Edge](https://www.microsoft.com/en-us/edge).
-This issue was rectified.
+This issue was rectified by removing the text-align propterty from the .blockdivider class.

 ## Bugs Fixed During Testing ##
 See [Custom CSS Styling](#custom-css-styling) and [HTML](#html) sections for bugs fixed during the automated testing process.